-EmbedFileContentMaxSize specifies an upper file size limit in bytes for text files (such as ISO tag files) that are to be included/embedded in the uploaded inventory (.ndi) file.
+EmbedFileContentMaxSize specifies an upper file size limit in bytes for text files (such as ISO tag files) that are to be

 Values / range Any valid integer, which is interpreted as bytes.
 Default value 1000000 This default is approximately equivalent to one megabyte.
 Example values "1024" This value limits the size of embedded files to one kilobyte.